asadhameed/react-native-course/10 NativeDeviceFeatures/README.md

    2. try{}catch(err){} see in file (PlaceListScreen.js function getAllPlace)
 9. How can get Location from device (LocationPicker.js)
 10. MapView have different component like Circle and Marker (MapScreen.js, MapPreview.js)
-11. If you want to update the MapView then use region props (MapPreview.js)
+11. If you want to update the MapView then use region props and also for Marker the coordinate is also take from initialRegion (MapPreview.js)

 ## Main Scripts